-Quincy University has announced local high school graduate Jordan Lepper as the 2021 Bishop’s Scholarship recipient.
-Lepper recently graduated from Quincy Notre Dame High School with honors and will begin at QU this coming fall.
+Quincy University has announced Jack Driscoll as the 2022 Bishop’s Scholarship recipient.
+Driscoll will graduate this spring with honors from Mt.
+Zion High School in Mt.
+Zion, Ill., and will begin at QU this coming fall.

 The university awards the $10,000 Bishop’s Scholarship to one student on the recommendation of Bishop Paprocki.
 To be eligible for consideration, a candidate must belong to a parish in the Diocese of Springfield and have applied to QU.
 Candidates must be admitted to QU, choose to enroll, and submit a statement describing their involvement in their local parish, the Diocese or the Catholic Church.